-The Health Officer issued two new orders on February 28, 2023, including Health Officer Order No. 2023-01 Mandatory Masking of Personnel in Healthcare and Jail Settings that addresses masking for Personnel (i.e., employees and workers) in healthcare and jail settings.
+The Health Officer issued two new orders on February 28, 2023, including Health Officer Order No. 2023-01 Mandatory Masking of Personnel in Healthcare and Jail Settings that addresses masking for Personnel (i.e., employees, workers, and volunteers) in healthcare and jail settings.

 Personnel who work in healthcare and jail settings, as described by the Mandatory Masking of Personnel in Healthcare and Jail Settings Order, are still required to wear a well-fitted mask when they are working in the same room as patients, clients, residents or people who are incarcerated.
 This requirement applies to all people who work in these settings (even if they are only there rarely), and regardless of their vaccination status.
 Masks are not required when no patients, clients, residents, or people who are incarcerated are present in the room.

-Until April 1, 2023, State guidance continues to require masking in healthcare facilities by both Personnel and patients.
-On and after April 1st, CDPH will no longer mandate masks in high-risk settings.
+Beginning April 1, 2023, CDPH no longer mandates masks in high-risk settings.
 However, Personnel in such settings (and jails) in San Francisco will still be required to follow the local Mandatory Masking of Personnel in Healthcare and Jail Settings Order.
 As noted above, that order does not require masking for patients or people who are incarcerated, only for Personnel who work in these settings when they are with patients, clients, residents, or people who are incarcerated.

 Is masking required on public transportation?